 Structuring Your English Term Paper

 Once you have a solid thesis statement, the writing process becomes more manageable.
-Here’s a general structure to follow:
+Here’s a general structure to follow when writing on topics for first year English or other related themes:

 1. Introduction